 - Vistas.
 Green grass, big open blue skies, earth, wind, sea, space.
-It has been shown that people feel better when in the natural world and this means getting out there… on Wimbledon Common, into Richmond Park or walking along the seafront on the South Coast breathing in that ozone.
+It has been shown that people feel better when in the natural world and this means getting out there… on Wimbledon Common, into Richmond Park or walking along the seafront on the South Coast breathing in that gorgeous ozone.
 We were not built to spend our lives under LED lighting in air con offices.

 - Spirit.
 Do something to raise your spirit, to take you out of and beyond your normal everyday world.
 This could be going to church, synagogue or the mosque.
 Listen to some great music, visit an art gallery, a beautiful garden, see a play or go to the cinema and catch a movie.
 It could be taking up gardening or singing in a choir.
 Do any or all of these to take you out of the usual hum drum.

 - Talk. to someone.
 It could be a good dependable friend or partner, it could be a talking therapist… like me!
 Whoever it is, open up, share and give expression to your thoughts and feelings.
 Let’s talk.

 - Signposts.
 Have something to look forward to so life doesn’t just stretch out interminably with nothing to look forward to.
-Book a holiday, book an event or think about how you’ll celebrate your birthday.
+Book a break, book an event or think about how you’ll celebrate your birthday.

 - Learn mindfulness.
 Mindfulness, meditation and yoga can all take us to a deeper level of being and can lower brain activity.
 A good place to start is the Mindfulness app Headspace.